quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## datagrams_sent {#transport-datagramssent}
 Importance: Extra

-When we pass one or more UDP-level datagrams to the socket.
+When one or more UDP-level datagrams are passed to the socket.
 This is useful for determining how QUIC packet buffers are drained to the OS.

 Definition: